mattmartin14/dream_machine/iceberg4/readme.md

 This command will build the image and launch a docker container.

 3. When you start the container, you will see several outputs on the terminal screen.
-One is a URL to the jupyter server which is about halfway down tas seen in the screenshot below.
+One is a URL to the jupyter server which is about halfway down as seen in the screenshot below.
 Grab that URL and paste it into a web broswer and launch it.

 ![bash](./photos/bash.jpg)